Data File Convert

 The following is used to determine the number of files and the file types and characteristics.

-1. How many Key-Sequenced-Data-Sets (KSDS or Indexed Files) do you have to be converted? ______
+1. How many Key-Sequenced-Data-Sets (KSDS or Indexed Files) will be converted? ______

 1.a How many of these files have an Alpha-Numeric key? ______